2026 Handbook

 Canter Only.
 No stop, walk or trot.

-2 teams, with the same number of riders each, work together on a drill.
+2 teams, with the same number of riders each, work together on a provided drill which can be found on the website.

 You will be judged on Execution of Drill, Performance and Manner of Horses, Originality and Uniqueness of Presentation, Degree of Difficulty, Showmanship, Rider Equitation and General Impression.
-Emphasis will be on Showmanship and Entertainment.
-Props and Flags are allowed at all competitions.
+The emphasis will be on Showmanship and Entertainment.

-There will NOT be inspection for this division at any competition.
+There will NOT be costumes for this division at any competition.
+The attire will consist SOLELY of Polo, short-sleeved Team shirts, with team logo and well-fitted jeans/pants with boots.

 Gaits: